bishan-batel/nita/README.md

 After, rename the executable to just 'godot'

 ### Build & Run Script
-To get the build and run script either download 'build_and_run.sh' from the repo above & run it with the termanal
+To get the build and run script either download 'build_and_run.sh' from the repo above
 <br><b>OR</b><br>
 Create a nita.sh file and paste the follow text inside